biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 "python" is not recognized as an internal or external command, operable program or batch file.
 ```

-Use the same command, but instead of **python** try **py**.
-A third option is to try **python3**.
-It is important to remember the option that worked for the later steps.
-If none of the previous solutions work, check the Issues section.
+Try **py** or **python3** instead.
+It is important to remember the option that worked for you as this will be used to launch PVDP.
+If none of the previous solutions work, check the issues section.

 **RStudio**